Androidmedaa/Androidmedaa/README.md

 - 👋 Hi, I’m @Androidmedaa
 - 👀 I’m interested in Big Data and Cyber Security
 - 🌱 I’m currently learning python, SQL
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on improving myself and being more beneficial and distinctive.
 - 📫  "  Eğer ki diğerlerinden ötesini görebildiysem; bu devlerin omuzlarında yükseldiğim İçindir.  " Isaac NEWTON
 - "If I have seen further, it is by standing on the shoulders of giants."